Harbor Capital Appreciation Fund

 Managers adopt a bottom-up approach while selecting securities for the portfolio.
 The fund’s website also claims that “the fund stays fully invested in stocks and does not try to time the market, but instead works toward steady investment growth.”

-The fund’s assets were invested across just 63 holdings (stocks, bonds, and cash) as of September 2015 (the latest available), and it was managing assets worth $27.53 billion as of the end of October.
-Its September portfolio equity holdings included NIKE (NKE), Netflix (NFLX), Adobe Systems (ADBE), The Boeing Company (BA), and Biogen (BIIB), which make up a combined 11.2% of the fund’s portfolio.
+The fund’s assets were invested across just 62 holdings (stocks, bonds, and cash) as of December 2015, and it was managing assets worth $27.3 billion as of the end of December.
+As of December, its equity holdings included Nike (NKE), Bristol-Myers Squibb (BMY), Adobe Systems (ADBE), Boeing (BA), and LinkedIn (LNKD), comprising a combined 10.9% of the fund’s portfolio.

-For this analysis, we will be considering holdings as of September 2015, as this is the latest available sectoral breakdown with us.
-The fund’s holdings after September reflect valuation-driven changes to the portfolio, not the actual holding.
+For this analysis, we will be considering holdings as of September 2015, as that is the latest available sectoral breakdown with us.
+The holdings after September reflect the valuation-driven changes to the portfolio, not the actual holding.

 The fund is heavily invested in the information technology and consumer discretionary sectors.
 The two sectors together form 69% of the fund’s portfolio and are the top two sectors in the fund’s portfolio.
 The healthcare sector is a distant third and the only other sector whose portfolio weight is above 10%.
 The fund is not invested in the telecom services and utilities sectors.